-Originally from the quaint city of Keene, New Hampshire, Tim has lived in Montana, Massachusetts, and New Mexico, and for several years traveled the open roads with his partner, now husband, Phil.
-Recently home from their adventures abroad in Brazil, Tim is returning to his community at South Perry Yoga this September.
+Originally from the quaint city of Keene, New Hampshire, Tim has lived in Montana, Massachusetts, and New Mexico, and for several years traveled the open roads of North America.
+Tim arrived to Spokane in 2013, having been drawn back to the Pacific Northwest, the Rockies, and the quality of life enjoyed here.

 Tim discovered yoga as a college course Missoula in 1999.
 Over the next several years, yoga was the TLC Tim's body needed as an organic farmer in New Hampshire.
 His practice and interest in yoga continued to grow in the years after college and in 2010 Tim pursued training as a yoga instructor, completing his 200 hour RYT in 2012.